 - 4.8 The use of performance adjustment should not be limited to employees directly culpable of malfeasance.
-For example, in cases involving a material failure of risk management or misconduct, the PRA expects firms to consider applying performance adjustment to those employees who: - (i) were aware, or could have been reasonably expected to be aware, of the failure or misconduct at the time but failed to take adequate steps to promptly identify, assess, report, escalate or address it; - (ii) by virtue of their role or seniority could be deemed indirectly responsible or accountable for the failure or misconduct, including senior staff in charge of setting the firm's culture and strategy; and - (iii) by virtue of their role or seniority within control functions could be considered to be responsible for weaknesses and failings in control functions relevant to the failure or misconduct. - 4.9 Where a failure of risk management was collective or pervasive, firms should apply performance adjustment to individuals or groups of employees as appropriate.
-This may take the form of a reduction to the in-year bonus pool firm-wide, at the relevant business units, and/or may also include an adjustment at an individual level. - 4.10 Although firms can disapply the prescriptive requirements of the Remuneration Part on performance adjustment in respect of individuals who are not MRTs as defined in Remuneration 3.1, and those MRTs who are below the minimum threshold as set out in Chapter 2 of this SS, the The PRA generally expects all firms to have a firm-wide policy on performance adjustment (and group-wide policy, where appropriate), including also in respect of individuals who are not MRTs.
+For example, in cases involving a material failure of risk management or misconduct, the PRA expects firms to consider applying performance adjustment to those employees who: - (iv) were aware, or could have been reasonably expected to be aware, of the failure or misconduct at the time but failed to take adequate steps to promptly identify, assess, report, escalate or address it; - (v) by virtue of their role or seniority could be deemed indirectly responsible or accountable for the failure or misconduct, including senior staff in charge of setting the firm's culture and strategy; and - (vi) by virtue of their role or seniority within control functions could be considered to be responsible for weaknesses and failings in control functions relevant to the failure or misconduct. - 4.9 Where a failure of risk management was collective or pervasive, firms should apply performance adjustment to individuals or groups of employees as appropriate.
+This may take the form of a reduction to the in-year bonus pool firm-wide, at the relevant business units, and/or may also include an adjustment at an individual level. - 4.10 The PRA generally expects all firms to have a firm-wide policy on performance adjustment (and group-wide policy, where appropriate).